Getting Started

 Windows SmartScreen may show a warning because the installer is not yet code-signed.
 Click More info then Run anyway to proceed.
 We hope to fix this in a future release.

-BorgMate will auto-detect the borg binary if it's on your PATH.
-You can also set a custom path in Settings.
+BorgMate will auto-detect borg for Borg 1 repositories and borg2 for Borg 2 repositories when they are on your PATH.
+You can set separate custom binary paths in Settings.

 3. Adding a Repository